 10 tips to improve your Wi-Fi and Internet

-Where should you put the b-box?
+Where should you put the b-box or Internet Box?

 - If it is too complicated to move your b-box somewhere else, you can either ask our technicians for help or order a Wi-Fi Booster to extend the Wi-Fi coverage throughout the house.